 LS Merchants was started by Dylan Arvidson as more of a hobby than genuine side project, mainly to feed his creativity and give his mates something different to drink.
-Today, Arvidson is full throttle with LS Merchants, making 20-odd wines across five ranges (plus a couple of beer and wine hybrid co-labs), and all made with light-handed winemaking and a spirit fuelled by unconventional thinking.
+Today, Arvidson is full throttle with LS Merchants, making around 20 wines across a range of styles from more-or-less classic varietal wines to skinsy whites and pét-nats, and all made with light-handed winemaking and a spirit fuelled by unconventional thinking.

 Arvidson tumbled into a winemaking degree fresh from high school, more as a way of avoiding a desk job than pursuing a youthful passion for wine.
 That degree was started at Deakin, and it wasn’t finished until six years later while at Juniper Estate.
 In short time, he has completed vintages in Geelong, Tasmania, New Zealand, Canada, Bordeaux and Tuscany, as well as travelling extensively with wine in the crosshairs: Spain, Portugal, the USA.